jqnap/Twitter-Occupation-Prediction/README.md

 ## Citation
 If you find the resource useful to you, please cite: <br>
-Jiaqi Pan, Rishabh Bhardwaj, Wei Lu et al. "Twitter Homophily: Network Based prediction of User's Occupation" (to be appearing at ACL 2019)
+@InProceedings{pan-19-homophily,
+author = {Pan, Jiaqi and Bhardwaj, Rishabh and Lu, Wei and Chieu, Hai Leong and Pan, Xinghao and Puay, Ni Yi}, title = {Twitter Homophily: Network Based Prediction of User’s Occupation}, booktitle = {Proceedings of ACL}, year = {2019}
+}

 ## Contact